lightning-bot/Lightning/README.md

 ---
 ## Self Hosting

-If you want to run your own instance, https://lightning-bot.gitlab.io/config/self-deploy/ contains some general instructions.
+If you want to run your own instance, https://lightning-bot.gitlab.io/config/self-hosting/ contains some general instructions.

+---
+## Versioning

+Lightning is versioned as `major.minor.patch`.

+This is similar to SemVer, with a few exceptions.

+Major versions are generally expected for project rewrites.

+Minor versions are incremented when a command's behavior has changed, functionality has been moved to another cog (where it makes sense to be), a command was removed, etc.

+Patch versions are incremented when a bug has been fixed.

 ---
 ### Credits